• Latest

 Isolation is a feeling all too familiar for many, especially in the context of social gatherings.
 There’s nothing quite like being left out or excluded from an event everyone else seems to enjoy.
 For those who dread party invitations and find themselves standing alone in a corner, it might be time to explore why you may feel this way.

 Feeling left out when surrounded by others is an extremely unpleasant experience that can erode your self-confidence and leave you feeling isolated and helpless.
-No matter how hard you try, there’s something about you that makes it difficult to fit in with the people around you – even if they genuinely want to include you.
+No matter how hard you try, something about you makes it difficult to fit in with the people around you – even if they genuinely want to include you.

 It takes courage to confront those unpleasant feelings of isolation at parties.
 Still, understanding why it happens can be the first step towards making positive changes and building meaningful relationships with others.